There aren’t many certainties in life, but this is one of them: You’re going to love Salted Caramel Cracker Bites!

 Ingredients for Salted Caramel (Toffee) Cracker Bites

-I’m usually a fan of store brands, but this isn’t a time to skimp.
+For many ingredients, I am ok with using a store brands, but this isn’t a time to skimp.
 Use name brand oyster crackers (like Nabisco) for this recipe.
 They are bigger, heartier and hold up better to the thick, delicious caramel coating.

 Light or dark brown sugar will work in the recipe.
 However, I opted for dark as I think it adds a deeper flavor.